 401(k) Rollover in Ladue, MO.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
-However, it’s often difficult for Ladue, MO residents to know what to do with their 401(k) with their previous employer.
+However, it’s often difficult for Ladue, MO residents to know what to do with their existing 401(k) savings.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Ladue,MO

-There are several options for handling your 401(k) rollover in Ladue, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are several options for handling your 401(k) rollover in Ladue, MO, and usually it takes knowledgeable financial planning and a savvy financial advisor to know which option is best for you.
+Correct Capital is an independent advisory firm whose advisors hold themselves to the fiduciary standard.
 This means we work in your best interest to make sure your money is working for you as you want it to.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Ladue, MO.

 Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If you have over $5,000 invested in your 401(k), most, but not all, Ladue, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, Ladue, MO companies permit you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many people in Ladue, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many employees in Ladue, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds at some point in the future.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds at some point in the future.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an effect on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and large amounts of your money will be withheld.
+It can also be daunting to oversee several different retirement plans with numerous recordkeepers.
+Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

-If your new position in Ladue, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
+If your new employer in Ladue, MO also offers a 401(k), most of the time they will permit you to roll over your 401(k) funds to their plan.
+This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move funds from an oldemployer’s 401(k).
-If you already have an IRA, you can consider transferring the funds there for your 401(k) rollover.
+A Rollover IRA is an account used to move money from a former employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money. the pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will have to take out required minimum distributions regardless of your status in the workforce.
+Once you turn 72, you will be obligated to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Contributions to Roth IRAs are made with after-tax money, so there is no tax benefit at the time the contributions are made.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+At any time you can take out the contributions you make without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

-You can open an IRA with many banks or any brokerage firm in Ladue, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can start an IRA account with many banks or any brokerage firm in Ladue, MO, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.